Last Updated on July 28, 2023 by Janine

 I have never had any safety issues while visiting Mexico City, but I do know multiple people who have had items stolen.
 A local friend of mine was even pickpocketed on the metro while we were traveling together. 🤦🏻♀️

-It’s important to take precautions against pickpockets, especially if you’ll be visiting packed spaces (such as free concerts in the Zocalo), or using crowded public transportation.
+It’s important to take precautions against pickpockets, especially if you’ll be visiting packed spaces (such as free concerts in the Zocalo) or using crowded public transportation.

 An anti-theft purse or backpack is a great way to protect your belongings while you’re out and about.
-I carry this purse, but I like the looks of this backpack too if you prefer something larger.
+I carry this purse, but I like the looks of this backpack if you prefer something larger.

-If you’re nervous about traveling alone to Mexico make sure you check out this article full of safety tips for female travelers.
+If you’re nervous about traveling alone to Mexico, make sure you check out this article full of safety tips for female travelers.
 It’s packed with actionable tips to help you stay out of trouble on your trip.

-When is the best time to visit Mexico City?
+When is the best time to go to Mexico City?

 The best time to visit CDMX is whenever you can!
 As such a large city, there’s no shortage of fun activities to partake in all year round.

-In terms of weather, the climate is quite mild all year round.
-It gets cold in the winter, but there’s still plenty of sun.
-Summer is typically hot but it is also the rainy season, which means there are heavy rain showers, usually in the afternoon.
+Summer is typically hot, but it is also the rainy season, which means there are heavy rain showers, usually in the afternoon.
 The rain can be a bit inconvenient, but it won’t ruin your trip.

 What to pack for Mexico City?

 When it comes to clothing, your standard street attire is perfect for wearing around Mexico City.
 I’ve written a detailed packing list with exactly what to wear in CDMX, but generally speaking, your typical day-to-day wardrobe is probably fine.
-Pack warm layers for the winter (it gets cold), and light layers for the summer (it’s hot during the day and cool at night).
+Pack warm layers for the winter (it gets cold) and light layers for the summer (it’s hot during the day and cool at night).

 Make sure to pack comfortable shoes (or sandals) because you’re bound to do a lot of walking.
 I go everywhere in my Vans slip-ons, but a pair of comfortable runners would be a good alternative.